-Yes, the Blue Cash Everyday® Card from American Express is a good choice for people with 700+ credit scores who want bonus rewards on groceries, gas, and select department store purchases.
-The Amex Blue Cash Everyday card earns 3% cash back at U.S. supermarkets (up to $6,000 spent per year), 2% back at U.S. gas stations and select U.S. department stores, and 1% back on all other purchases, earned as statement credits.
+Yes, the Blue Cash Everyday® Card from American Express is a good choice for people with 700+ credit scores who want bonus rewards on groceries, gas and online purchases.
+The Amex Blue Cash Everyday card earns 3% cash back at U.S. supermarkets, U.S. gas stations and on U.S. online retail purchases (up to $6,000 spent per year in each category), as well as 1% back on all other purchases, earned as statement credits.
 And it comes with a $0 annual fee.

 Just keep in mind that the American Express Blue Cash Everyday card requires good credit for approval.
 It also has a 2.7% foreign transaction fee, which means that it’s not a great card to use abroad or with international merchants.
 But for grocery and gas purchases in the United States, Amex Blue Cash Everyday is a very good card to have.